 The Bachelor of Science with a Physics major is designed for students who wish to pursue professional or graduate work in physics or a related area.
-Students in this major can choose between three tracks.
+Students in this major can choose between three concentrations.

-- The industrial physics track prepares students for careers in industry that require a strong background in physics.
+- The industrial physics concentration prepares students for careers in industry that require a strong background in physics.
 The first three years of the industrial physics track mirrors the first three years of the Engineering Transfer Program.

 - The earth and space science concentration provides a strong base for future study in one or more of the Earth and space sciences (astronomy, geology, meteorology and oceanography).

 The Bachelor of Arts with a physics major is designed for students who seek a broad background in physics.
 Students can choose between three concentrations.